 After multiple calls and a couple of headaches, I finally had the ability to submit documentation.
 Eventually, my claim was partially approved.

 Why only a partial reimbursement?
 Because my policy had a daily limit on travel delay costs ($150) and they define “day” as either the number of hotel nights or 24-hour period (I’m still unclear).
 I had incorrectly assumed I bridged 2 days, since I left on a Wednesday evening and did not get home until Thursday afternoon (two days by any calendar).
 All I know is it’s hard to pay for a last-minute hotel, a taxi there and back, dinner, and breakfast on $150.

 It’s the lack of policy definition that’s at question here, and I’ll assume their approach is consistent even if not defined.

 I’m ending this experience with mixed feelings toward Allianz Travel Insurance.
 Filing an e-claim was simple, but that wasn’t possible on one of my claims.
 Emails were worthless and calling was an inconvenient hassle where no one seemed to know what they were doing.
-On the bright side, they paid in the end, but it required another phone call to inquire about why it was a partial payment.
+On the bright side, they paid in the end, but it took hours of my time to get to that point.

 Editor’s Note: Two members of the team at Allianz have reached out to better understand my experience and improve from it.
 I’ve asked for no special treatment and received no extra payments.
 Will this review change things?
 I have no idea, but I wanted to keep you up-to-date.